nicopietroni/quadwild/README.md

 xn yn zn        // XYZ directions of one vector of the cross-field of the n-th face
 ```

-###### `.sharp file` (optional)
+##### .sharp file (optional)
 This optional file contains the informations of the sharp features.
+Note that border edges are considered sharp features by default.
 ```
 sn                // number of sharp features t0 f0 e0          // for each sharp edge: the first integer is 0 if the edge is concave 1 if convex, then the face and the index of the sharp edge
 ...
 tn fn en          // nth sharp edge
 ```
-Note that border edges are considered sharp features by default.

 ###### Output
 The program outputs:

-- Two quadrangulation files.
-One that has been smoothed and one that has not.

-Other:
+- **The output smooth quadrangulation (suffix quadrangulation_smooth.obj).**
+- The output quadrangulation before being smoothed (suffix quadrangulation.obj).
 - The re-meshed triangulated mesh (suffix rem.obj), the relative field and the sharp features automatically computed (.rosy and .sharp files as above)
 - The mesh decomposed after the tracing (suffix rem_p0.obj)
 - The patch decomposition (.patch file) contains the patch index for each triangle of the rem_p0 mesh.
 - .corners, .c_feature, .feature files that contain per patch information (corners of each patch, corners to be fixed and feature lines on the patches)

 ### field_computation.
 The program can be used either with a GUI or by command line (useful to batch run entire datasets of models).
 ```
 ./field_computation <mesh> [.txt setup file] [.rosy file][.sharp file] [batch]
 ```
 The "batch" option makes the program run in the shell without the GUI.
 The setup file includes additional parameters.
 The one loaded by default is basic_setup.txt.

 ### field_tracing
 This program is used to trace fields and split the mesh into patches.
 ```
 ./field_tracing <mesh> [.txt setup file] [batch]
 ```